-Maropost requires its customers to get prior written opt-in consent in order to send text messages for marketing purposes.
+Maropost requires its customers to get prior explicit opt-in consent in order to send text messages for marketing purposes.
+Providing only an opt-out does not constitute explicit consent.
 Customers are also required to produce auditable proof of opt-in upon request.

-Consent must be unambiguous and clear details of the purpose of the messages must be provided.
+Consent must be unambiguous to the end user and clear details of the purpose of the messages must be provided.
 Customers are required to ensure they are sending text messages only for the purposes for which consent has been collected.
 For example: If consent has been captured for sending text receipts, sending other types of messages (like promotions, deals) is not allowed.

 We prohibit customers from sending certain types of content: